 We may earn income from links in this post.
 Please read this Disclosure for details.

-If you spend any time in Mexico or Guatemala, you’re going to need a list of the best mariachi songs to request.
-These roving musicians are an essential ingredient for a fiesta, birthday party, romantic dinner, funeral or beach day under a palapa on one of Mexico’s beautiful beaches.
+These roving musicians are an essential ingredient for a fiesta, birthday party, romantic dinner, funeral or beach day on one of Mexico’s beautiful beaches.

-Listen to Famous Mariachi Songs in Guadalajara
+Listening to Famous Mariachi Songs in Guadalajara

 The first time ever I heard a mariachi sing was at a dinner club in Guadalajara, the heart of the mariachi world in Mexico.
 I was seated in the front row of a wooden stage and every time the mariachi stomped his cowboy boot, vibrations would ripple across the stage down into my toes.

 He sang of love, loss and betrayal and looked straight into my eyes.
-It didn’t matter to me that he was portly, wore a shiny, sequinned shirt and big sombrero, by the end of the first set I was madly in love.
+It didn’t matter to me that he was portly, wore a shiny, sequinned shirt and big sombrero.
+By the end of the first set I was madly in love.

 My swooning turned out to be the beginning of a bout of food poisoning and I spent the remainder of my 3-day stay in Guadalajara, on the floor at the Hotel San Francisco Plaza.